vesuxyz/docs/blog/2025-05-13-10-month-anniversary/index.md

 ### Evolving with the Ecosystem

 As the Starknet ecosystem matures, we recognize the need to make few adjustments to the Genesis pool configuration, the first in its 10-months existence.
-These updates aim at reflecting the increased liquidity, availability of proven liquidation bots, and overall confidence in Vesu's robust design;
+These updates aim at reflecting the increased liquidity, availability of proven liquidation bots, and overall confidence in Vesu's robust design:

 1. **Minimal Loan Amounts**: Reduce the minimal loan amounts in the Genesis pool to $10, making lending more accessible to a broader range of users.

 2. **Liquidation Loan-to-Value (LLTV)**: Increase the LLTV ratios on certain lending pairs where Starknet liquidity has increased to improve capital efficiency.
-Find the details in this [sheet](https://docs.google.com/spreadsheets/d/1C9FzJscdDvfEa1Vf1Yzqp_NHswezpQFTBJE5S52DmOc/edit?gid=2005833036#gid=2005833036).
+Find the details in this [sheet](https://docs.google.com/spreadsheets/d/1C9FzJscdDvfEa1Vf1Yzqp_NHswezpQFTBJE5S52DmOc/edit?gid=1410152640#gid=1410152640).

 3. **Interest Rate Curve**: Increase rate halving to 5 days (reduce the autonomous curve adjustment speed) and the minimal 100%-utilization rate to 5% improving market efficiency and UX for both lenders and borrowers.
 Read more on Vesu's adaptive curve design [here](https://docs.vesu.xyz/blog/2024-04-03-vesu-lending-hooks#adaptive-interest-rates).